 How Can You Delight Your Audience?

-Let’s admit that, of course, your art will delight your audience.
+Let’s admit that, of course, your art will delight some people immediately upon introducing yourself.
 But how can you take an extra step to see that they’re also delighted by you as a person?

 Your audience might be students rather than viewers and they will delight in your teaching.
 But how will you enchant them?